stellar-expert/soroban-build-workflow/README.md

 on:
   push:
     tags:
-      - 'v*'  # triggered whenever a new tag (previxed with "v") is pushed to the repository
+      - 'v*'  # triggered whenever a new tag (prefixed with "v") is pushed to the repository
 jobs:
   release-contract-a:
     uses: stellar-expert/soroban-build-workflow/.github/workflows/release.yml@main